appdefensealliance/ASA-WG/AI Profile/AI Tool Testing Guide.md

 **AL0, AL1:**

 1. **Manifest and Export Review:** Compare the tool's published manifest against actual exported function handlers.
 Flag any function executable but not declared.
 2. **Parameter Validation Check:** Inspect parameter handling for type and constraint validation before execution.
+3. **Route Coverage:** Identify every current, deprecated, fallback, compatibility, and versioned route through which each declared function can be reached.
+Confirm that each route reaches the same validation and authorization enforcement, or document distinct enforcement paths for separate testing.

 **AL2:**

 1. **Test Undeclared Functions:** Attempt to invoke a function that is not declared in the tool's published manifest.
 2. **Test Parameter Constraints:** Submit calls with wrong parameter types, out-of-range values, and extra parameters.
 Verify each is rejected.
+3. **Test Route Parity:** Repeat the applicable negative tests across every reachable implementation path.
+Risk-based sampling is permitted only when a shared enforcement mechanism has been demonstrated and the rationale is recorded.

 **Verification**

 **AL0, AL1:**

 1. **Manifest and Export Match:** All executable functions must be explicitly and correctly declared in the published manifest.
 2. **Parameter Handling:** The code must implement strict type and constraint validation for all declared function parameters.
+3. **Route Coverage:** Every reachable route to a declared function must be identified and mapped to its validation and authorization enforcement.

 **AL2:**

 1. **Undeclared Functions:** The server must explicitly reject any invocation of an undeclared function.
 2. **Parameter Rejection:** The server must successfully reject tool calls containing incorrect parameter types, out-of-range values, or extra parameters.
+3. **Route Parity:** Every tested route must enforce the same applicable security outcome; any sampling must be supported by a demonstrated shared enforcement mechanism and recorded rationale.

 ## 2.6 No Token Passthrough / Downstream Token Exchange